-Grimes And Musk Rename Baby To Comply With California Law
+Why Grimes And Elon Musk Had To Rename Their Baby - Benzinga

-Tesla Inc. (NASDAQ: TSLA) CEO Elon Musk and his partner Canadian musician Grimes have changed their baby’s name to comply with Californian law.
+Tesla Inc. TSLA CEO Elon Musk and his former partner, Canadian musician Grimes, had to change their baby’s name back in 2020 to comply with Californian law.

 What Happened

-The baby X Æ A-12 will now be named X Æ A-Xii to comply with a law in California, revealed Grimes on Instagram Sunday.
+The baby, X Æ A-12, was renamed X Æ A-Xii, to comply with a law in California, revealed Grimes on Instagram.

-Grimes said in response to a comment on the social media network, “Just removed the numbers to confirm [sic] to California law,” She added, “Roman numerals.
+Grimes said, in response to a comment on the social media network, that she had “Just removed the numbers to confirm [sic] to California law.”
+She added, “Roman numerals.
 Looks better tbh.”

-The singer also added that a dash in the name was allowed by the law.
+The singer also said that a dash in the name was allowed by the law.

 Why It Matters